Skip to main content

 FAQ

-Q: What is cloud rendering?
+Q: What is cloud rendering and how does cloud based rendering work?
 A: Cloud rendering is the process of sending 3D scene files to remote servers for rendering instead of using your local workstation.
-The remote servers — typically a cluster of high-performance machines — process the render in parallel and return the finished frames.
+Cloud based rendering works by distributing your render job across a cluster of high-performance machines that process frames in parallel.
 This lets you render faster, free up your workstation for other work, and handle jobs that exceed your local hardware capacity.

 Q: How much does cloud rendering cost?
 A: Costs vary by provider and pricing model.
 CPU rendering typically costs $0.005–$0.015 per GHz-hour, while GPU rendering ranges from $0.50–$3.00 per GPU-hour.
 A 500-frame animation that takes 375 hours on a single local machine might cost $100–$300 on a cloud render farm, depending on scene complexity, the farm's hardware speed relative to your local machine, and the provider's rates.
 Most managed farms include render engine licensing in the price.